Get to know the Green Map Icons!

 Our iconography is among our most distinctive and vital resources.
 It's one of the world’s first universal iconographies for maps!
 (There are orienteering map symbols that predate ours.)
 Now in Version 3, we look forward to co-creating the next in the near future!

-Use the form on the right - Green Map System provides a file containing all the sets of icons, including the fonts, definitions etc. When you download the icons, we collect your email address so we know who is using the resources we created.
+Green Map System provides a file containing all the sets of icons, including the fonts, definitions etc. When you download the icons, we collect your email address so we know who is using the resources we created.
 We will email you occasionally, and invite you to get more involved in this network and organization.
 Here you can find complete attribution and license information, including using our trademarked logo, credits and case-by-case non-conforming uses.
 We welcome your questions and comments - and if you did not receive our message, use this link to access the icons!